 (a) Referral.
-The Commission promptly shall transmit to Bar Counsel a referral from the Child Support Administration pursuant to Code, Family Law Article, § 10-119.3 (e)(3) and direct Bar Counsel to investigate, and if the attorney has violated the law, file a Petition for Disciplinary or Remedial Action in the Court of Appeals pursuant to Rule 19-721 (a)(1).
+The Commission promptly shall transmit to Bar Counsel a referral from the Child Support Administration pursuant to Code, Family Law Article, § 10-119.3 (e)(3) and direct Bar Counsel to investigate, and if the attorney has violated the law, file a Petition for Disciplinary or Remedial Action in the Supreme Court pursuant to Rule 19-721 (a)(1).
 A copy of the Administration's referral shall be attached to the Petition, and a copy of the Petition and notice shall be served on the attorney in accordance with Rule 19-723.

 (b) Show Cause Order.
-When a petition and notice of referral have been filed, the Court of Appeals shall order that the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended from the practice of law until the further order of the Court.
+When a petition and notice of referral have been filed, the Supreme Court shall order that the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended from the practice of law until the further order of the Court.

 (d) Presumptive Effect of Referral.
 A referral from the Child Support Administration to the Attorney Grievance Commission is presumptive evidence that the attorney falls within the criteria specified in Code, Family Law Article, § 10-119.3 (e)(1), but the introduction of such evidence does not preclude Bar Counsel or the attorney from introducing additional evidence or otherwise showing cause why no suspension should be imposed.